 IREC Training Provider Accreditation is a 5-year credential geared toward organizations and institutions that offer job-related training in clean energy technologies.
-Based on the IREC 020123 Standard, IREC Training Provider Accreditation is a nationally-recognized mark of quality training in the clean energy industry.
+Based on the IREC Standard 01023, IREC Training Provider Accreditation is a nationally-recognized mark of quality training in the clean energy industry.
 Students, employers, funders, and other stakeholders look for the IREC mark to find high-quality, safe training that is aligned with industry needs.

 Successful applicants leverage their IREC accreditation to stand out in an increasingly crowded training and education marketplace.
 They attract students and industry partners by communicating the quality of their program and their roles as leaders in the industry.

 IREC Certificate Program Accreditation

 IREC Certificate Program Accreditation is a 5-year credential geared toward organizations and institutions that offer certificate programs in clean energy technologies.
 Based on the ANSI-IREC Standard 14732: 2014, this credential provides a mark of distinction for training programs issuing market-valued certificates.
 Show students, employers, funders, and other stakeholders that you offer high quality, safety-focused training that culminates in an assessment-based certificate used in the workforce to validate worker competency.